DanielHeld/AngularFacebookClone/README.md

-# FacebookClone
+# Socail media platform Angular

-A small project cloning a simple social media platform frontend.
+A small project showing a simple social media platform frontend.
 It was build with the aim of learning the Angular basics.
 The data for posts, comments and users is simply fetched from https://jsonplaceholder.typicode.com.

 You create new posts.